 Primary school teachers in Australia teach from Kindergarten/Prep/Year 1 through to Year 6, with children typically aged between five and 12.
 Primary school teachers are required to complete a four-year teaching degree such as a Bachelor of Education (Primary), or if your undergraduate degree is unrelated to teaching, you’ll need to complete a graduate entry teaching degree such as a Master of Teaching (Primary).

-Your teaching qualification must include the equivalent of one year full-time studying one of the key learning areas, which include:
+Your teaching qualification must include the equivalent of one year full-time studying one of the following key learning areas:

 - Science and Technology